sanamhosseinzadeh/paper_moho_inversion_Makran/Makran_satellite_based_data/README.md

 # Folder Structure and File Descriptions

-This folder contains the datasets, software codes used in the section titled "Moho Depth in the Makran Zone, SE Iran" of the paper.
+This folder contains the datasets and software codes used in the section titled "Moho Depth in the Makran Zone, SE Iran" of the paper.
 The materials are organized into subfolders for satellite_based_data and inversion.
 Each folder is self-contained, with the corresponding data, scripts, and results provided for transparency and reproducibility.
 All resulting figures are saved in their respective folder for easy access.

 ### satellite_based_data/
 This folder contains the scripts, data, results, and figures to obtain satellite-based Bouguer anomalies.
-The subfolders 1_Sat_model, 2_FAA, and 3_CBA_FA2BOUG contains the steps for obtaining the satellite-based Bouguer data and the `README.md` file located in each folder includes the descriptions of the files and scripts.
+The subfolders 1_Sat_model, 2_FAA, and 3_CBA_FA2BOUG contain the steps for obtaining the satellite-based Bouguer data and the `README.md` file located in each folder includes the descriptions of the files and scripts.

 - `figure7a_map_GMT_scripts/a_map.bat`: GMT script to map the free-air gravity anomalies (Figure 7a).